Interface WebSocketBase

 • newInstance

-static WebSocketBase newInstance(io.vertx.core.http.WebSocketBase arg)
+static WebSocketBase newInstance(io.vertx.core.http.WebSocketBase delegate)